Richard Holmes (biographer): Literary biography

 October 2008 saw his first major work of biography in over a decade, The Age of Wonder: How the Romantic Generation Discovered the Beauty and Terror of Science, published by HarperPress.
 In it he explores the scientific ferment that swept across Britain at the end of 18th century.
 Holmes proposes a radical vision of science before Charles Darwin, exploring the earliest ideas of deep time and deep space, the creative rivalry with the French scientific establishment, and the startling impact of discovery on great writers and poets such as Mary Shelley, Coleridge, Byron and Keats.
 The book received wide review coverage (see below), was featured on BBC Radio 4's Book of the Week and became a best-seller.

 In Falling Upwards: How We Took to the Air (2013), Holmes approaches the history of ballooning by presenting biographies of French, English, and American balloonists.
 The personalities and experiences of those involved are varied and surprising.
 Balloons were used successfully to send information out of besieged Paris in 1870, and unsuccessfully to fly to the North Pole in the 1890s, to name only two examples.
 In Holmes' history of ballooning, science meets showmanship and both literary flights and actual adventures capture the imagination.

+In 2025 Homes published his first single-subject biography in nearly three decades, "The Boundless Deep: Young Tennyson, Science and the Crisis of Belief", analyzing the youthful years of Alfred, Lord Tennyson's life and literary career.
+Holmes distills the revelations that shook Tennyson’s world to three essentials: “biological evolution, a godless universe, and planetary extinction.”
+He identifies an enduring metaphor for the “wonder and horror” of these ideas in a very early Tennyson sonnet, “The Kraken.”